 Healthy Low Carb Bread

-To have this ready for sandwiches during the week, you probably have to bake over the weekend, but it really is worth it.
+To have this ready for sandwiches during the week, you may want to bake it over the weekend, but it is worth it.

-I know I should have tested whether it is cooked through with a tooth pick, but I wasn't thinking.
+I know I should have tested whether it was cooked through with a toothpick, but I wasn't thinking.

-As you can see from the recipes and ideas here, sandwiches are still the ultimate portable lunch option.
-All you need is a healthy keto bread (and you have many options) and a yummy low carb high fat filling.
+As you can see from the recipes and ideas here, sandwiches are still the ultimate portable lunch and a really easy keto on-the-go lunch option.

 Pies are the ultimate comfort food, aren't they?

-Here are some of my favorites...
+Here are some of my favorites.

 There is very little I can say about this pie, except - Yummy try it.

-It takes some work, so make it on the weekend and portion them of.
-This is one of those pies, that I love to eat cold so I can take it with me any time.
-Just add a green salad and you have a delicious and healthy lunch.
+It takes some work, so make it on the weekend and portion them off.
+This is one of those pies that I love to eat cold so I can take it with me anytime and anywhere.

 Not technically a quiche, but frittatas must be some of the most versatile foods available to a ketoer.

 I love this pie.
-It is seriously yummy and the ultimate comfort food.
-Pie and spaghetti bolognese all in one.
+It is seriously yummy and the ultimate comfort food: pie and spaghetti bolognese all in one.

 It is quite a bit of work.
 But then making pies always are.
 So, it may be worthwhile making a few pies over the weekend.

-This is made with Konjac spaghetti.
-I can't always find it so tend to use Shirataki Noodles.
+I can't always find it, so I use Shirataki Noodles.

 Check out the recipe and source for the photo here at My Keto Kitchen.

-This is one of those must have recipes in your arsenal of ketogenic diet recipes.
+This is one of those must-have recipes in your arsenal of ketogenic diet recipes.

 It is easy to make and is really filling.
 It can be made the night before or the weekend before and stored in the fridge or freezer.

-If like me, you don't mind room temperature food, you can eat it as is or warm it up and enjoy...
+If, like me, you don't mind room temperature food, you can eat it as is or warm it up and enjoy...

-The recipe and picture courtesy of AllDayIDreamAboutFood.com.
+The recipe and picture are courtesy of AllDayIDreamAboutFood.com.

 As you can eat them at room temperature, they make for a tasty lunch no matter where you find yourself.

-For the recipe and the original picture click here.
+For the recipe and the original picture, click here.

 Who doesn't love chicken pie?
 No list of comfort food lunches can be complete without a chicken pie.
-So enjoy...
+Enjoy...

 Check out LowCarb-Ology.com for the recipe and the original picture.

-These are all really yummy lunch ideas to take with you to work.
+These are all yummy keto-friendly lunch ideas to take with you to work.

-Please share your favorite comfort food lunch recipes with us in the comments below...
+Please share your favorite comfort food lunch recipes with us in the comments below.

-Some of the easiest work lunches may be packing left over portions from the previous night's dinner.
+Some of the easiest work lunches may be packing leftover portions from the previous night's dinner.

 Most of these meals will probably require warming, so may not be ideal if you don't have options to warm your lunch.
-Off course that that depends on your own preference.

-Here are some of my favorite dinner for lunch ideas...
+Here are some of my favorite dinner for lunch ideas!

-When you eat this zucchini lasagna for lunch the next day, the flavor would have developed and the meal may very well be even tastier than the night before.
+When you eat this zucchini lasagna for lunch the next day, the flavor would have developed, and the meal may very well be even tastier than the night before.

-This lasagna is made with spiralized zucchini, ground chicken, delicious cheeses and flavorsome herbs.
+This lasagna is made with spiralized zucchini, ground chicken, delicious cheeses, and flavorsome herbs.

 These delicious low carb fish cakes are made with pink salmon and have a really low net carb count.

 They will be as tasty the next day and is an easy portable lunch.
-Take along a nice green salad and some avocado and you'll have a lunch fit for a king.
+Take along a nice green salad and some avocado, and you'll have a lunch fit for a king.

 For the recipe and some amazing pictures showing every step in the preparation process, check out Ruled.me.

-Kebabs are perfect left over food.
-They are easy to pack and in most instances can be eaten at room temperature.
+Kebabs are perfect leftover food.
+They are easy to pack and, in most instances, can be eaten at room temperature.

 They are perfect for summer barbecue dinners.
 But even in winter, they can be cooked in the oven or a skillet.

-When you make kebabs, add your vegetables of choice and you can have a complete lunch on a skewer.
+When you make kebabs, add your vegetables of choice, and you can have a complete lunch on a skewer.

-Check out the recipe and the step by step pictures on how to make these kebabs at SkinnyTaste.
+Check out the recipe and the step-by-step pictures on how to make these kebabs at SkinnyTaste.

 Simple and Easy!